 Liquefaction and export equipment will emit harmful amounts of VOC and NOx.
 Sources of these pollutants include the liquefaction trains, pipeline compressor stations, ships, and other equipment.
-Liquefaction trains in particular can emit many thousands of tons per year of NOx when powered by simple-cycle gas turbines, as has been proposed for the Sabine Pass, Louisiana and Corpus Christi, Texas LNG export terminals.41
+Liquefaction trains in particular can emit many thousands of tons per year of NOx when powered by simple-cycle gas turbines, as has been proposed for the Sabine Pass, Louisiana and Corpus Christi, Texas LNG export terminals.43 According to Sabine Pass, it's expansion project has the potential to emit 90.4 tons per year ("tpy") of VOCs and 1,820.83 tpy of NOx44 with an additional 17.69 tpy of VOCs and 170.5 tpy of NOx from the proposed Mamou Compressor Station needed to supply additional natural gas capacity to the export terminal.45

 These emissions will harm the environment because VOC and NOx contribute to the formation of ground-level ozone (also called smog).
-Smog pollution harms human respiratory systems and has been linked to premature death, heart failure, chronic respiratory damage, and premature aging of the lungs.42 Smog may also exacerbate existing respiratory illnesses, such as asthma and emphysema, or cause chest pain, coughing, throat irritation and congestion.
-Children, the elderly, and people with existing respiratory conditions are the most at risk from ozone pollution.43 Significant ozone pollution also damages plants and ecosystems.44
+Smog pollution harms human respiratory systems and has been linked to premature death, heart failure, chronic respiratory damage, and premature aging of the lungs.46 Smog may also exacerbate existing respiratory illnesses, such as asthma and emphysema, or cause chest pain, coughing, throat irritation and congestion.
+Children, the elderly, and people with